ccoenraets/salesforce-lightning-tutorial/create-lightning-application.md

 In this module, you create the QuickContacts Lightning Application and you use Bootstrap to define a basic layout for the application.

 ## What you will learn
-- Create a Lightning application in the Developer Console
+- Create a Lightning Application in the Developer Console
 - Use Static Resources in a Lightning Application
 - Preview your Lightning Application in the browser